Our Lady of the Rosary Cathedral, Jashpur

 The Cathedral of Our Lady of the Rosary is located in Kunkuri town in Jashpur district of Chhattisgarh state in India.
-The cathedral was founded in 1962 in the period of Rev. Bishop Stanislas Tigga.
-Fr.
-J. M. Karsi drew its map.
-Br.
-Joseph Toppo started its construction.
-After his death Fr.
-Manustain S. J. completed its construction in the period of Bishop Francis Ekka.
-It was Inaugurated on 27 October 1979.
+The cathedral was founded in 1962 in the period of Bishop Stanislas Tigga.
+J. M. Karsi drew its map and Joseph Toppo started its construction.
+After his death Manustain S. J. completed its construction in the period of Bishop Francis Ekka.
+It was inaugurated on 27 October 1979.

 The Catholic cathedral at Kunkuri is the biggest church in the state.
 It is India's largest in terms of seating capacity.